xgroleau/device-register/device-register/README.md

 [![crates.io](https://img.shields.io/crates/v/device-register)](https://crates.io/crates/device-register) [![documentation](https://docs.rs/device-register/badge.svg)](https://docs.rs/device-register)

-A zero cost toolkit to describe the register of your devies to ease driver development with `no_std` support.
+A `no_std`, zero cost toolkit to describe the registers of a device to ease driver development.
 * `no_std` support
 * Zero cost, no use of dyn
 * No dsl, just a derive macro and impl a trait.